vanHeemstraSystems/parcel-tracking-with-amqp-headstart/300/500/100/100/README.md

 # 100 - Service Setup

+## 100 - Install Create React App globally

+Not Applicable

-## 100 - Setup the directory structure
+## 200 - Setup the directory structure

 Create a subdirectory for the AMQP service.